ElectricxYT/Active-Directory/README.md

 ---
 ## Setting Up Active Directory Domain Services (AD DS)

+Active Directory Domain Services is the core component of Active Directory.
+It:

+- Authenticates and authorizes users and computers
+- Stores information about users, groups, computers, printers, and more
+- Controls who can log in, access files, or join the network
+- Enables use of Group Policy to enforce rules on devices

+In order to properly experiment and practice with Active Directory, installing and setting AD DS is a must.

 1. I first selected the **AD DS** tab on the left of **Server Manager.** I then clicked **Promote this server to a domain,** thus opening the configuration wizard.
 2. Next, at the **Deployment Configuration** tab, I selected **Add a new forest** and made the root domain name **Electricx.local**
 ![ActiveDirectory9](https://github.com/user-attachments/assets/5dfa2db5-7438-46e4-ac5f-c5fbc8d1c4fe)